NicoEspositoARG/example_dags/README.md

-# Collection of demo DAGs exploring Apache Airflow
+# Collection of DAGs exploring Apache Airflow

 To easily understand the examples and follow along with the code, it may be helpful to **debug the DAGs execution** and take advantage of **IntelliSense** to access the _Airflow_ documentation and implementation.